Silje32/Movie_Review_Api/README.md

 1. In the terminal write: node
 2. In the terminal write: require("crypto").randomBytes(64).toString("hex") Press enter and the crypto package will make a web token for you.
+3. Press Ctrl + C two times to get out of node.